An Interpretable Convolutional Neural Network Framework for Fluid Dynamics: Conclusion

 \section{Conclusion}

-This study integrated machine learning with computational fluid dynamics by utilizing convolutional neural network (CNN) kernels as numerical operators.
-The proposed framework requires considerably fewer trainable parameters than traditional data driven approaches without compromising the accuracy and reproducibility of the flow-field.
+This study integrates machine learning with computational fluid dynamics by utilising convolutional neural network (CNN) kernels as numerical operators.
+The proposed framework is the limiting case of network simplicity in operator learning for data-driven fluid dynamics, requiring only three trainable parameters.
 The learnt CNN kernels are mathematically identical to the finite difference operators, which resolves the `black box problem'.
-Two benchmark problems, i.e., wall-driven (Couette) flow and Stokes’ second problem illustrate the implementation and efficacy of these CNN-based schemes.
+This provides a framework to understand generalisability, accuracy and reproducibility in training operators to match computational fluid dynamics (CFD) results.
+More complex CNNs, for example a 5 parameter kernel can be seen to reduce down to just the 3 parameters when trained on 3-point numerical datasets, demonstrating parsimony, but retaining all 5 points when the dataset used a 5-point numerical scheme.
+Complex CNN shapes could therefore be constructed to allow training to discover new numerical stencils in space and time, but retaining the link to finite-difference operators.
+Two benchmark problems, i.e., wall-driven (Couette) flow and Stokes’ second problem illustrate the implementation and efficacy of these CNN-based schemes, supported by convective burgers equations test in the appendix.
 A dedicated “CNN kernel learner” was trained on finite-difference solutions (numCNN) to recover the exact stencil coefficients, achieving consistent convergence regardless of random initialisation.
-The CNN kernel learner (numCNN) accurately inferred the expected flow fields when applied to unseen conditions, demonstrating robust generalisation (Section \ref{CNNunseen}).
-The performance of the CNN kernel learner trained on analytical solutions (anCNN) was evaluated across cases with increasing complexities, as detailed in Section \ref{sec:num_vs_analy}.
+The learned weights eventually come out as $[1.0000,-2.0001,1.000]$ with a total MSE of $\mathcal{O}(10^{-12})$.
+The CNN kernel learner (numCNN) accurately inferred the expected flow fields when applied to unseen conditions, demonstrating robust generalisation.
+Similarly training the model on the same solution but analytically learns the weights $[1.0967,-2.1987,1.0943]$ with the training error increasing to $\mathcal{O}(10^{-7})$.
+This reflects the fact that the analytical solution cannot be represented exactly by a three-point stencil.
+The performance of the CNN kernel learner trained on analytical solutions (anCNN) was evaluated across cases with increasing complexities to understand the ability of models to represent more complex cases.
 In some cases, such as zero boundary conditions, the kernel fails to repeatably find a unique numerical operator.
 In other cases, the learnt operator is different from the general numerical operator and for extreme cases, the training data can result in skewed and unphysical kernels.
 The simple nature of the CNN kernel means we retain clear insight into the limitation of the training approach, with symmetry or consistency violated in the operator despite the resulting flow fields still appearing to provide reasonable agreement with expected behaviour.
-These cases can be reduced by mixing a wider range of training data from various problems or applying known physics through Physics-Informed Neural Network (PINNs) like constraint terms.
-This provides deep insights into the limitation of data driven fluid dynamics, namely the requirement for balanced and diverse datasets and application of physics when this is not possible.
-Section \ref{cfss2p} highlights the significant impact of training data composition on the learning performance of the CNN kernel learner.
-Training on a mixed and well-balanced set of analytical solutions notably enhances the model’s ability to generalise.
-This improved generalisation is further demonstrated through the application of the CNN kernel learner to molecular dynamics data (mdCNN), where the model effectively learns approximate target weights despite the inherent noise in MD datasets.
-These results confirm the robustness and adaptability of the framework across both structured and noisy data environments.
+An improvement in training is shown by mixing a wider range of training data from various problems or applying physics through Physics-Informed Neural Network (PINNs) like constraint terms.
+This provides deep insights into the limitation of data driven fluid dynamics, namely the requirement for balanced and diverse datasets and application of physical constraints when this is not possible.
+It is reasonable to expect such insights will carry into more complex network models, so these simple CNN networks are ideally suited as a test-bed for general ML training and dataset design.